-Clarifying that all information pertaining to a complaint is confidential would not result in a cost savings to the agency.
+Clarifying that all information pertaining to a complaint is confidential would not result in any additional cost or cost savings to the agency.
 It is believed that the current legislation intends that all information pertaining to a complaint be confidential until the date that formal charges are filed by the TBPG.
 The recommended change would enable the TBPG to protect the confidentiality of complaint records that do not result in disciplinary action.